Why Landlords Need to Focus on Real Estate Investment Not Software Development

-Having arrived in property via the traditional route of a property degree and the subsequent RICS qualification, I consider myself to be relatively typical of people working in our industry – I have little-to-no experience in developing, building, buying, or specifying software solutions.
-However, like many of my peers, I am fascinated by PropTech and how it will change our industry and the built environment.
+Having arrived in property via the traditional route of a property degree and the subsequent RICS qualification, I consider myself to be relatively typical of people working in our industry.
+I have little-to-no experience in developing, building, buying, or specifying software solutions.
+However, like many of my peers, I'm fascinated by PropTech and how it will change our industry and the built environment.

-Part of my role includes influencing the direction of Stenprop through the adoption of technological solutions which we hope will deliver genuine competitive advantage and bring innovation to our business and sector.
+Part of my role includes influencing the direction of Stenprop, and our tenant-facing brand, industrials.co.uk, through the adoption of technological solutions, which we hope will deliver genuine competitive advantage and bring innovation to our business and sector.
 The opportunity is clear to see, but when it comes to delivering new software solutions I find myself distinctly lacking in the skills required to make the vision a reality.

 This predicament is not a rare one